"Hunger is bad--worse than the deadly coronavirus."

 14) Jani lives with his wife and two children in Pakistan.
 He worked in a factory until the lockdown forced him out of work.
 Even though the lockdown has eased, he still has no employer but depends on anyone calling him up for house repair, which does not happen often in this pandemic, so his family continues to struggle meeting their daily necessities.

 15) My name is Sunday Tersen from Nigeria and I stay with my mother, Veronica, and younger brother, Stephen.
-I am a math teacher in a small primary school which had been closed for half a year due to the pandemic so we went with no income.
-It recently opened but they have cut the salary, so it's still hard for us to survive.
+I worked as a math teacher in a small primary school.
 Mother, who's old and unemployed, is sick now and we are in need of food and money for medicine.

 16) Junaid from Pakistan lives with his mother, two sisters and three brothers; his father passed away years ago.
 He was working in a cotton factory before his job got terminated by the lockdown.
 Some months ago, heavy rain and flooding destroyed his house in the village, and then a bike accident injured him, fracturing his hands.
 At this time, being the breadwinner and yet unemployed, Junaid and his family are facing a lot of problems and in need of assistance for their daily bread.